 Gottsui (West Los Angeles) – A LA branch of a popular okonomiyaki chain in Japan which gained rave reviews from Japanese people (Closed on 7/15/2016)

 Go Squared (Torrance & Irvine) – A food court eatery at two locations of Mitsuwa Marketplace

 Chinchikurin – A popular franchise of Japan specialized in Hiroshima-style okonomiyaki arrived in West Los Angeles with much fanfare in March 2018

 Otafuku (NYC East Village) – A cafe co-operated by Otafuku Foods

-Okiway (Brooklyn NY) – Japanese bistro serving okonomiyaki, takoyaki and small plates
+Okiway (Brooklyn NY) – Japanese bistro serving okonomiyaki, takoyaki and small plates (Closed in 2071)

 Some Japanese restaurants do serve okonomiyaki as a part of their menu so keep checking and try a piece whenever you have a chance!
 Here is an article featuring NYC restaurants offering okonomiyaki.

 Nine Great Places to Eat Okonomiyaki in NYC (Eater NY)

 When traveling in Japan, you definitely want to visit a great okonomiyaki restaurant popular with local people.
 Here is the list of restaurant guides we put together for your reference.

 Having hard time pronouncing “okonomiyaki”?
 Try “oh-ko-no-mee” and eliminate “yaki” for short.
 That’s enough 🙂